 The only way to know whether you’re getting a high return on investment is to accurately track your results.
 Google provides a wealth of basic tools that can help you determine how well your ad campaign performs.

-You can step things up by working with an experienced marketer who can better analyze these results based on their experience.
+You can step things up by working with an experienced marketer or PPC agency who can better analyze these results based on their experience.
 Marketers can also better determine the appropriate role PPC ad campaigns should play in your marketing plan.

 Our team at The Creative Momentum regularly creates effective campaigns that deliver strong results for our Atlanta clients.
 While Google Ads pay per click advertising can yield great results, we've also had clients come to us after losing money quickly trying to manage everything.
-We'd love to help you avoid that mistake, so we encourage you to get in touch for a free quote, and we'll help you get the most bang for your buck using Google Ads.
+We'd love to help you avoid that mistake, so we encourage you to get in touch with our marketing and PPC agency for a free quote, and we'll help you get the most bang for your buck using Google Ads.